 Overview of Three Types of ESOPs

-This first type of ESOP (Diagram 1) does not involve borrowed funds to acquire the sponsoring employer’s stock.
-It is funded by contributions of cash or stock directly from the employer sponsor.
 Shares of stock contributed by the corporation are “newly issued shares.”
-New shares are issued to the ESOP and a deduction is taken by the corporation for their appraised fair market value as of the date of contribution.
-Alternatively, cash can be contributed to the plan in annual discretionary amounts as cash flow permits, to purchase shares at a later date, or simultaneously, from either the corporation or from another shareholder.
+These shares are immediately allocated to participants’ accounts, just like in a typical profit sharing plan.
+New shares are issued by the corporation to the ESOP (some would say “out of treasury shares”).
+The corporation gets a deduction for their appraised fair market value as of the date of contribution.
+Cash can also be contributed to the plan in annual discretionary amounts to purchase shares at a later date, or simultaneously, from either the corporation or from another shareholder.

 Table 1